fredwu/fredwu.me-v3/src/pages/blog/2013-06-29-the-future-of-computing-the-future-of-computer.md

 ![](/img/posts/old/tumblr_inline_mp4x4fRpd91qz4rgp.jpg)

-Matz talking about developer happiness, wearing his “[Ruby City MATSUE]([https://www.facebook.com/rubycitymatsue](https://www.facebook.com/rubycitymatsue))” polo shirt.
+Matz talking about developer happiness, wearing his "[Ruby City MATSUE]([https://www.facebook.com/rubycitymatsue](https://www.facebook.com/rubycitymatsue))" polo shirt.

 > **Matz:** I think I have the right personality for developing software.
 Only the software industry can tolerate my carefreeness - am I too arrogant for saying that? \*chuckles\*
 >
 > In all honesty, software development is one of the rare careers that could bring positive changes to the society on your own.
 It’s a wonderful occupation that brings happiness and fulfillment!

-**Ito:** Many people would predict their software future based on theories, but Matz you always use “happiness”.
+**Ito:** Many people would predict their software future based on theories, but Matz you always use "happiness".

 > **Matz:** That’s right.
 Because only you can control your own destiny.
-It doesn’t matter if you were told to do things in a way just becasue “Matz said so” - ultimately, I cannot be responsible for your destiny.
+It doesn’t matter if you were told to do things in a way just becasue "Matz said so" - ultimately, I cannot be responsible for your destiny.
 You should make your own decisions.
 >
-> I would still say things like “the future might look like this”, but these are just my personal opinions.
+> I would still say things like "the future might look like this", but these are just my personal opinions.
 >
 > And this is the same even for today’s discussion - if someone thinks he does not agree with what Matz has said, he should follow his own decision and the path he chooses.

-## Exploring the Future: “You” Are the Only Constant
+## Exploring the Future: "You" Are the Only Constant

 **Ito:** Having read _The Future of Computing_, I remember you talked about the inception and development of varies programming languages.
 But we all know that the IT industry is moving in a rapid pace, it is difficult to rely on history to guide us through to the future.
 If multi-core and cloud computing are only just the beginning of a paradigm shift, why did you write about the things happened in the past?